autocrossblog/autocrossblog.github.io/_posts/2011-04-09-listen-to-the-el-toro-prosolo-live.md

 So today I did some testing with UStream and the FM Audio Broadcast at the El Toro ProSolo.
 I think I managed to come up with a way to broadcast the announce stream out on the internet (audio only) using UStream.

-I setup a new â€œChannel" for the ProSolo on Ustream, we'll see how it works out tomorrow, but if you want, give it a listen by going to (only active during competition, and if it works)
+I setup a new "Channel" for the ProSolo on Ustream, we'll see how it works out tomorrow, but if you want, give it a listen by going to (only active during competition, and if it works)

 (ustream link removed)